The 7 Best Free Online Fax Services I Tried in 2025

 Plus, the mobile apps were a standout for me.
 Unlike some services that only work in a browser, iFax has dedicated apps for iOS and Android, making it convenient to send faxes from anywhere.

-One thing that bugged me was that some features that should really be standard come with an extra cost.
-For example, receiving faxes and HIPAA compliance is only available on higher-tier plans, which honestly seems like something that should be included in all paid plans.
+One thing that stood out to me was that some advanced features come at an extra cost.
+For instance, receiving faxes and HIPAA compliance are only available on higher-tier plans, which should ideally be included in all paid options.
+That said, these premium tiers do unlock more robust functionality for businesses with stricter compliance or communication needs.

 What I like about iFax: